 Spinach

-Leafy greens like spinach are an excellent source of folate, which is a crucial nutrient in the first trimester.
-Folate, or vitamin B9, is one of the most important and essential building blocks of a growing baby’s tissues and nerves.
-Folate is also particularly important in the early stages of pregnancy because it is a key nutrient for the prevention of major birth defects in the baby’s brain and spine.
+Leafy greens like spinach are an excellent folate source, a crucial nutrient in the first trimester.
+Folate, or vitamin B9, is one of the most essential building blocks of a growing baby’s tissues and nerves.

 Pregnant women should try to consume around 600 mcg DFE of folate each day.
 Just one cup of cooked spinach contains about 260 mcg of folate.
 Wow!